-Congratulations on your first home — and the onslaught of never-ending utility bills that come along with homeownership.
+Congratulations on your first home — and the onslaught of never-ending utility bills that accompany homeownership.
 The usual utility bills are easy to figure out: energy, internet, garbage.
 But what about water and sewage?
 Is water and sewer on the same bill?
-Learn about this specific utility in this helpful guide — and figure out how to cut down on consumption all around!
+And what is a sewer bill?
+Learn about these specific utilities in this helpful guide — and figure out how to cut down on consumption all around!

 Sewer Charge vs. Water Charge